 MAR 3024 Marketing Fundamentals (ME) (3).
 An introduction to the basic concepts, analyses, and activities that make up the marketing function within an organization for students pursuing the Business minor.
-Prerequisite: Not open to business majors.
+Prerequisite: Business Minors or Biological Sciences (Bioentrepreneur Track) Majors Only.